-Padding, carpet, furniture, and other household possessions may need to be replaced if not able to be adequately cleaned, and this can make the cost of repairs quite costly.
-To avoid sewage damage in your home, understanding the potential causes and tending to them may be the best strategy for prevention.
+Furniture, carpet, and other household items may need to be replaced if not cleaned properly which can make repairs costly and time-consuming.
+To avoid sewage damage in your home, the first step is understanding what causes sewage damage and how to prevent it.

-Wastewater, or water that is no longer potable or used, leaves your home via the drain system.
-The drain system uses gravity to send water downhill through a series of pipes, with U-pipes and traps helping to prevent sewer gases from escaping into your home.
+Wastewater, or water that can no longer be used, leaves the house through the drain system.
+This uses gravity to send water downhill through pipes, with U-pipes preventing sewer gases from getting into your home.

-When a blockage or structural problem occurs in the plumbing system, the water can’t flow freely, and thus a backup occurs.
-This can lead to hazardous sewage water backing up into your yard or flooding your home, or both.
+When a block happens, water can’t flow freely, a backup occurs which can lead to a hazardous sewage backup into your yard or home.

 There are many reasons why sewage damage occurs, but the following are among the most common.

-As trees grow, so do their roots (see picture at top of page).
-These roots can infiltrate plumbing system pipes causing backups and blockages, not to mention the breaking and cracking of pipes.
+As trees get bigger, so do their roots.
+These roots can infiltrate pipes causing blockages, along with breaking and cracking of pipes.

-Toothbrushes, toys, diapers, and other solid objects sometimes make their way down toilet drains without you knowing.
-When an item is too large for the wastewater pipes to pass from your property to the city line, and when that item is not decomposable, it can lead to a blockage and a backup of water in your home.
+When items like toys, diapers, and other solid objects are flushed that should be flushed, these items are too large for the wastewater pipes to pass from the property lines to the city lines.
+This can lead to a blockage and a backup.

 City Sewer Backup